Universal quantum control over bosonic network: Discussion and Conclusion

-In summary, we propose a theoretical framework to construct nonadiabatic passages for the general $N$-mode bosonic network that are governed by the time-dependent Hamiltonian.
+In summary, we propose a theoretical framework to construct nonadiabatic passages for the general $N$-mode bosonic network that is governed by the time-dependent Hamiltonian.
 With a completed set of time-independent ancillary modes, we find a necessary and sufficient condition to exactly solve the time-dependent Schr\"odinger equation or equivalently to determine the dynamics of ancillary operators in the Heisenberg picture.
-In particular, the diagonalization of the coefficient matrix for Hamiltonian and gauge potential in the representation of the time-independent ancillary modes can be implemented by its commutation with the projection operators.
+In particular, the diagonalization of the coefficient matrix for Hamiltonian and gauge potential in the representation of the time-independent ancillary modes can be implemented by its commutation with the projection operators of the matrix bases.
 The commutation condition yields the parametric constraints for the network Hamiltonian, which activate the ancillary modes as versatile nonadiabatic passages.
-Along the activated passages, arbitrary states can be exchanged between any pair of modes in the bosonic network.
-As illustrative examples, the feasibility of our theory is confirmed by perfect state-exchange in a two-mode network, the chiral NOON-state transfer in a three-mode system, and the chiral Fock-state transfer among three of four bosonic modes.
-Our work thus provides a universal approach for controlling quantum bosonic networks with arbitrary full connection and size.
+Along the activated passages, arbitrary states can be exchanged between any pair of modes in the bosonic network, which is robust against the unknown crosstalk among relevant nodes, the environmental decoherence, and the imperfect parametric setting.
+As illustrative examples, the feasibility of our theory is confirmed by the perfect state exchange in a two-mode network, the chiral NOON-state transfer in a three-mode system, and the chiral Fock-state transfer among three of four bosonic modes.
+Our work thus provides a universal approach for controlling quantum bosonic networks with arbitrary connection and size.

+Our protocol for the bosonic network connected with beam-splitter coupling can be realized in a variety of physical platforms.
+They include and are not limited to the circuit quantum electrodynamics system~\cite{Vermersch2017Quantum,Blais2021Circuit}, which is about two cavity modes; the circuit quantum acoustodynamics system~\cite{von2024Engineering}, in which a mechanical mode is simultaneously coupled to two other mechanical modes; the cavity magnomechanical systems~\cite{Zhang2016Cavity,Li2021Quantum,Shen2022Coherent,Shen2025Cavity}, in which a cavity-magnon polariton is coupled to a phonon mode; and the cavity magnonic systems~\cite{Zhang2014Strongly,Zhang2016Optomagnonic,Lachance2019Hybrid,Xu2021Coherent,Babak2022Cavity,Xu2023Quantum,Zheng2023Tutorial}, where a cavity mode is coupled to a magnon mode.
+In addition, the cavity magnonic systems can be directly extended to the multi-mode case~\cite{Zhang2015Magnon}, where multiple magnon modes are coupled to a common cavity mode.
+In comparison to the existing methods, our protocol is free of at least three typical limitations: (1) the running time of protocol, (2) the capability to transfer arbitrary states, and (3) the scalability to a large size.